 This is how the world sees Jewish people acting at the Western Wall, the Jewish people who belong to the movement that controls the religious authorities in Israel.
 I am not in any way saying that the reason behind so many anti-Semitic occurrences in the world is the tear between the disciplines of Judaism but just that it certainly isn’t helping, advancing or benefiting Israel as the Jewish State.
 The Western Wall is a holy site for Jewish people of every denomination in Judaism as such Israel the Jewish State for all Jewish people around the world.

-Becca is in charge of the content on the website.
-She holds a B.A in Middle Eastern Studies from Tel Aviv University and is a graduate of the StandWithUs Israel Fellowship 2016.
+Becca holds a B.A in Middle Eastern Studies from Tel Aviv University and is a graduate of the 2016 StandWithUs Israel Fellowship 2016.
 She served as an operations officer in the IDF's Givati Brigade.

 Click Here for more reports by Becca Noy